system-zero/system-zero/src/data/semantics/Language.md

   println ("${r}") # => 650

-  # Note that this interface is weak, and it is only used to develop instant
+  # Note that this interface is only used to develop instant logic, like the statement
-  # logic, like the statement expressions in C11 (though with arguments) and
+  # expressions in C11 (though with arguments).
-  # so it neither captures up values nor it can be stored for reuse, and the
-  # worst of all probably `lambda' is misleading (though we want to implement
-  # them properly someday).

   # Statements and loops: